tanawadeatharva/BharatVECTO/Documentation/User Manual/3-simulation-models/ADAS_EcoRoll.md

 ### Model Parameters

+Minimum speed  \[km/h\]
-  - **Minimum speed:** minimum vehicle speed to allow eco-roll to be activated
+:  minimum vehicle speed to allow eco-roll to be activated

+Activation delay \[s\]
-  - **Activation delay:** delay between the point in time when all conditions for an eco-roll event are fulfilled until eco-roll is activated
+:	delay between the point in time when all conditions for an eco-roll event are fulfilled until eco-roll is activated

-  - **Underspeed threshold:** Threshold below the target speed to disable eco-roll
-  - **AT EcoRoll Release Lockup Clutch:** Required only for AT transmissions.
-If set to true, the lockup clutch is released during eco-roll events and the gear is engaged.
-If set to false, the gearbox switches to neutral.
+Upper Acceleration Limit \[m/s^2\]

 <div class="declaration">
   - Minimum speed: 60 km/h